-The timing diagram in Figure 2 is for optimum performance in Operating Mode 1 where the falling edge of $\overline{\text{CONVST}}$ starts the conversion and puts the track-and-hold amplifier into its hold mode.
-This falling edge of CONVST also causes the BUSY signal to go high to indicate that a conversion is taking place.
-The BUSY signal goes low when the conversion is complete, which is 8 μs max after the falling edge of CONVST, and new data from this conversion is available in the output register of the AD7896.
+The timing diagram in Figure 2 is for optimum performance in Operating Mode 1 where the falling edge of $\overrightarrow{\text{CONVST}}$ starts conversion and puts the Track/Hold amplifier into its hold mode.
+This falling edge of $\overrightarrow{\text{CONVST}}$ also causes the BUSY signal to go high to indicate that a conversion is taking place.
+The BUSY signal goes low when the conversion is complete which is 8 μs max after the falling edge of $\overrightarrow{\text{CONVST}}$, and new data from this conversion is available in the output register of the AD7896.

 A read operation accesses this data.
-This read operation consists of 16 clock cycles, and the length of this read operation depends on the serial clock frequency.
-For the fastest throughput rate (with a serial clock of 10 MHz at 5 V operation), the read operation will take 1.6 μs.
-The read operation must be complete at least 400 ns before the falling edge of the next CONVST, which gives a total time of 10 μs for the full throughput time (equivalent to 100 kHz).
+This read operation consists of 16 clock cycles, and the length of this read operation will depend on the serial clock frequency.
+For the fastest throughput rate (with a serial clock of 10 MHz 5 V operation) the read operation will take 1.6 μ s.
+The read operation must be complete at least 400 ns before the falling edge of the next CONVST, and this gives a total time of 10 μ s for the full throughput time (equivalent to 100 kHz).
 This mode of operation should be used for high sampling applications.